kirbyju/tcia_utils/README.md

 # Overview
-This package contains functions to simplify common tasks one might perform when interacting with The Cancer Imaging Archive (TCIA) via Jupyter/Python.
+The [tcia_utils](https://pypi.org/project/tcia-utils/) package contains functions to simplify common tasks one might perform when interacting with The Cancer Imaging Archive (TCIA) via Jupyter/Python.
 Learn more about TCIA and its open-access datasets at https://www.cancerimagingarchive.net/.
 Please be sure to comply with the [TCIA Data Usage Policy](https://wiki.cancerimagingarchive.net/x/c4hF).

 # Installation